 In a nutshell, swallows now face three problems:

 - since the Transition Period ended, non-residents are restricted by Schengen Area rules to 90 days visa-free travel in any 180 day period as are all other 3rd-country nationals.
 For those here before the start of 2021, this clock started counting on 1 January so calculations only need to include the part of the visit from then.
-For more details on the 90/180 limit, please see the Brexit post HERE, and there is also a Schengen Calculator HERE to work out permitted timings;
+For more details on the 90/180 limit, please see the Brexit post HERE, and there is also a Schengen Calculator HERE or visa calculator. com to work out permitted timings;

 - anyone who is caught staying longer than 90 days without either registering with the police or having a valid visa no longer has the protection previously enjoyed of being an EU national in an EU country.
 This could mean, ultimately, that they are prohibited from returning to Spain or even, the FCDO has confirmed, be deported from Spain, because British nationals have lost the effective immunity to real sanctions that EU nationals have;

 - the criteria for registering as a resident are more stringent and yet registration, or a visa that wasn’t previously required, is very much more important in order to be legal in the EU as a non-EU national.